Troop 2's Crain and Hohnstein become Eagle Scouts - Shelby County Reporter

 HELENA – Joey Crain and Nicholas Hohnstein of Helena Scout Troop 2 recently earned the rank of Eagle Scout and were rewarded at Eagle Scout Courts of Honor for their achievements.

-Both of the boys earned the rank after completing projects at Owens House, a child-abuse resource center.
+Both of the boys earned the rank after completing projects at the Owen House in McCalla.
 Crain constructed an arbor for the property, and Hohnstein built a shed there.

 Crain was honored and formally recognized as an Eagle Scout at his court on May 2 at Grace Christian Church in Helena.
-Family, friends, fellow scouts and scout leaders all came together to recognize the work that he put in throughout his time in the organization.
+Family, friends, fellow scouts and scout leaders all came together to recognize the work that he put in throughout hiƒfs time in the organization.

-Jeff and Amy Bolt, Crain’s mother and stepfather, explained that he chose to build the arbor at Owens House as a way to restore the house to a period accurate state and provide space for both pictures and shade.
+Jeff and Amy Bolt, Crain’s mother and stepfather, explained that he chose to build the arbor at the Owen House as a way to restore the house to a period accurate state and provide space for both pictures and shade.

 “We are both extremely proud of Joey,” Amy explained.
 “Earning the rank of Eagle Scout is the culmination of years of hard work and commitment to scouting.
 His scouting journey has given him leadership and citizenship skills that will shape the man he is to become.
 Joey personifies the characteristics of what scouting represents.
 He is a young man of character that will serve others and be an example of the values instilled in him.
 We are most proud of Joey’s reverence and his kindness to others.
 He genuinely cares for others and it shows.”